oceanprotocol/ocean.py/READMEs/c2d-flow-more-examples.md

 ### 4. Alice publishes an algorithm

-In step #4 where Alice publishes an algorithm, define the algorithm like so:
+In step #4 where Alice publishes an algorithm, use a standard grayscale algorithm:

 ```python
 # Specify metadata, using the grayscale algorithm